Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Good community fish are those that easily tolerate other aquarium inhabitants.
-Either because of their size, or their nature, they pose no threat to each other or any other fish in the tank.
-That’s good, if you want a serene tank filled with happy, colorful fish.
+Because of either their size or their disposition, they pose no threat to each other or any other fish in the tank.
+That’s good if you want a serene tank filled with happy, colorful fish.

 This article will help you begin to sort out exactly what kind of fish you need to stock to create a tranquil, enjoyable aquarium.

 Neons are about as peaceful as you can get for a freshwater tank, as least as far as other fish as concerned.
 They are shy, shoaling fish that need to be kept in schools of a half dozen or more.
-They are also really colorful, and there are several varieties out there aside from the blue-and-red neons most people are familiar with.
+They are also among the most colorful freshwater fish, and there are several varieties out there aside from the blue-and-red neons most people are familiar with.

 Platies and Swordtails

 Platies are red/orange fish that reach an adult length of a couple of inches.
 Unlike many other fish in this article they do not need to be kept in schools, but you should consider having at least a pair.

 They are fairly active swimmers with curious temperaments.
 For the most part, they will not bother any other fish in the tank, though their inquisitive nature might get them into trouble with larger tankmates.

 Female swords have a similar appearance as platies, with slightly smaller and sleeker bodies.
 The male sword has an elongated “sword” on his tail, making him easy to identify.